GuiSim/rondin.js/README.md

 =========

 ### What is it?
-A TypeScript and JavaScript library that provides basic logging facilities based on Google Chrome's _console_ object.
+A TypeScript and JavaScript library that provides basic logging facilities based on Google Chrome's _console_ api.

 ### Browser support
-Developed for Chrome
+* Developed for Chrome

-Tested for Chrome
+* Tested for Chrome

 ### Usage